 b.
 Pickup Zone Control.
 Once the AATFC selects the PZ, the PZ control officer (PZCO) organizes, controls, and coordinates PZ operation.

 c.
 Aviation Involvement.
-The assault helicopter unit must ensure aviation expertise is present on the PZ.
+The supporting aviation brigade must ensure aviation expertise is present on the PZ.

 e.
 Pickup Zone Marking.
 The PZCO directs the marking of the PZ so it is identifiable from the air.
 Far and near recognition signals are needed, especially at night, to allow pilots to orient on the PZ quickly.
 Touchdown points must be clearly marked.
 The PZCO must ensure no other lighting is on the PZ.

 g.
-Attack and Air Cavalry Helicopters in Support of the Loading Plan.
-During the loading phase, the attack and air cavalry helicopters assist by providing overwatch of the PZs and conducting a route reconnaissance of the air assault flight routes.
+Air Cavalry and Attack Helicopters in Support of the Loading Plan.
+During the loading phase, the attack and cavalry helicopters assist by providing overwatch of the PZs and conducting a route reconnaissance of the air assault flight routes.

 The staging plan is based on the loading plan and prescribes the proper order for movement of personnel and aircraft to the PZ.
 Loads must be ready before the aircraft arrive at the PZ.
 During mission planning, the PZCO determines the time required to set up the PZ and selects times the PZ will be established (based upon the air assault H-hour).

 a.
 Mission Planning.
-Mission planning includes coordination between the AATF and the AMC, development of the aviation OPORD, issuance of the OPORD, and rehearsals.
+Mission planning includes coordination between the SBCT and the AMC, development of the aviation OPORD, issuance of the OPORD, and rehearsals.

 b.
 Routes to the Pickup Zone.
 The AMC must select flight routes to the PZ that allow the aircraft to arrive at the PZ on time and in the proper landing direction and configuration to accept loads.